 Intermittent fasting has made a lot of news the past few years, with some preliminary studies suggesting it may be beneficial for weight loss, reducing insulin resistance, lowering blood pressure, and even supporting better brain function.
 These results are not settled science — we don’t yet know with confidence if the benefits are real — but some of the early studies show encouraging results.
+Keep reading below if you’re wondering is intermittent fasting healthy?

 There are a few different models of intermittent fasting, but the most common is called time-restricted eating.
 This is when you only eat during a certain span of hours during the day, either some days or every day.
 For example, in the common 16:8 time-restricting eating practice, you eat only during a predetermined 8-hour window each day and fast the other 16 hours.